dxFeed/prospect/README.md

 If the parser returns `null`, then loading continues as if the flat value was initially _empty_.
 If `useOnEmpty` is true for a default value of a property, then for _empty_ flat values loading continues as if the flat value was initially `null`.

+## License

+Distributed under Mozilla Public License Version 2.0.
+See LICENSE for more information.